 The ECAA-Ed Financing Program is a revolving loan program funded by the Clean Energy Job Creation Fund that provides zero percent financing to eligible entities for energy efficiency, demand reduction, and energy generation projects.
 SB 110 established the ECAA-Ed Competitive Loan Program to fund energy project loans to LEAs on a competitive basis.
-The Program Opportunity Notice solicitation (PON-18-101) was released in February 2018, with up to approximately \$36 million in funding available.
+The Program Opportunity Notice (PON) solicitation (PON-18-101) for approximately \$38.5 million was released in February 2018, with a final application date of May 31, 2019.
+Seven applications received funding, totaling \$6.7 million, and are currently in construction.
+Because not all funds were awarded, a second ECAA-Ed competitive solicitation, PON-19-101, was released with a final application date of June 29, 2020.
+Due to the interruption and hardship caused by the COVID-19 pandemic, the Energy Commission extended the deadline to submit applications from June 29, 2020, to August 27, 2020.
 For more information on the ECAA-Ed Competitive Loan Program, see Chapter 3.

-8 SB 110 requires that any future allocations to LEAs be prioritized based on the LEA's percentage of students eligible for free or reduced-price meals in the prior year, geographic diversity that provides funding to all regions of the state, and workforce needs determined by the California Workforce Investment Board and local workforce investment boards.
+8 SB 110 requires that any future allocations to LEAs be prioritized based on the LEA's percentage of students eligible for free or reducedprice meals in the prior year, geographic diversity that provides funding to all regions of the state, and workforce needs determined by the California Workforce Investment Board and local workforce investment boards.